-Making ALLFT-L dominant as in T2 results in (default) main stress at the left edge.
-The opposite ranking of ALLFT-L and ALLFT-R results in (default) main stress at the right edge.
-I henceforth consistently rank ALLFT-L above ALLFT-R in order to confine our attention to the left edge-oriented cases, with the understanding that anything I say about ALLFT-L and ALLFT-R must be said of ALLFT-R and ALLFT-L, respectively, when speaking about the mirror-image, right edge-oriented cases.3
+Making ALLFT-L dominant as in T2 results in default main stress at the left edge.
+The opposite ranking of ALLFT-L and ALLFT-R results in default main stress at the right edge.
+I henceforth consistently rank ALLFT-L above ALLFT-R in order to confine our attention to the left edge-oriented cases, with the understanding that anything I say about ALLFT-L and ALLFT-R must be said of ALLFT-R and ALLFT-L, respectively, when speaking about the mirror-image, right edge-oriented cases.
+(The same understanding will hold for the pair of head foot alignment constraints to be introduced in section 4.)

-The ranking of ALLFT-L above PARSE- σ is thus a necessary component of the analysis of (left edge-oriented) unbounded stress systems.4 The relative ranking of PARSE- σ and ALLFT-R becomes important when syllable quantity is taken into consideration, a topic to which we now turn.
+The ranking of ALLFT-L above PARSE- $\sigma$ is thus a necessary component of the analysis of (left edge-oriented) unbounded stress systems, as these are analyzed in (5a) following Prince (1985).
+The relative ranking of PARSE- $\sigma$ and ALLFT-R becomes important when syllable quantity is taken into consideration, a topic to which we now turn.